BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5-LCS-Specific.md

 Use the BSI guideline for IT-Security Penetrationtests (https://www.bsi.bund.de/SharedDocs/Downloads/DE/BSI/Publikationen/Studien/Penetrationstest/penetrationstest.pdf?__blob=publicationFile&v=3) and the BSI Study of Penetration Tests (https://www.bsi.bund.de/SharedDocs/Downloads/DE/BSI/Sicherheitsberatung/Pentest_Webcheck/Leitfaden_Penetrationstest.pdf?__blob=publicationFile&v=10) if applicable.

 Additional measures for planning the penetration tests can be offered in form of training and certifications for internal penetration testers.
 A external penetration tester can be tasked for certification alternatively.

 Experience and previous made results should be taken into account during planning of penetration tests.

 ##### B. Downscale security risks of external software and hardware components

 Every project team that uses external software or hardware has to ensure the security of said hardware.

 Extensive research of the vendor is essential.
 Especially consider the history of security risks and the vendor's reaction to these issues.

 Moreover, the chosen vendor should have a notification system that informs about occurring problems as soon as possible.
 If such a system is not available, a reporting obligation of all security exploits at the time they become known should be included in the contract.
 Additionally, public services, which publish security exploits, should be searched and either subscribed to or periodically examined.

 ##### ASSESSMENT

-* TODO SD2 assessment list
+* Are penetration tests planned and executed for all products?
+* How often are external security reports reviewed? ✦Is special staff trained or are external certified tester employed?

 ##### RESULTS

-* TODO SD2 result list
+* Better preperation against emerging security vulnerabilities.
+* Simpler testing through tightly defined test environments.
+* Improved test coverage by documenting all pentesting procedures.
+* All tests are up-to-date with latest security vulnerabilities.

 ##### SUCCESS METRICS

 * 90% of all penetration testers are specifically trained
 * 80% of external software and hardware components are from verified vendors

 ##### COSTS

 * Common costs of projects increase due to additional verification
 * Additional training

 ##### PERSONNEL

 * Developer
 * Architects
 * Penetration testers